These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Ohio

-On Sunday, Ohio Gov. Mike DeWine announced that he was issuing a statewide stay-at-home order.
+Sunday, Ohio Gov. Mike DeWine announced he was issuing a statewide stay-at-home order.

 The order goes into effect Monday at 11:59 p.m. and will remain in place until at least April 6, DeWine said.